Thanthu Vitten Ennai

 Thanthu Vitten Ennai is a 1991 Indian Tamil-language romantic drama film starring Vikram and Rohini.
 This was the last film directed by C. V. Sridhar.
 It was released on 21 June 1991.

 Plot

-The story revolves around two graduates Rajasekhar and Surya who meet up in an accidental Interview.
+The story revolves around two graduates Rajasekhar and Surya who meet up in an accidental interview.
 They develop love towards each other.
 Will destiny unite them or not makes the rest of story.

 Production

 Vikram was cast in the film while working on En Kadhal Kanmani (1990) after being tipped off about the opportunity by his father, Vinod Raj.
 Director C. V. Sridhar had wanted to cast a debutant actor, so Vikram kept his involvement in his earlier project a secret from the director, so Sridhar could cast him.
 It became Sridhar's final film before his death in 2008.
-In 2013, Vikram revealed that he chose to work on the film with Sridhar, despite the celebrated director's declining career, as it could have marked a comeback.
+In 2013, Vikram revealed that he chose to work on the film with Sridhar, despite the celebrated director's declining career, feeling it could have marked a comeback.